fulldecent/swift6-module-template/Recipe.md

 ## Taste testing

-1. Open iOS Example.xcodeproj in Xcode
+1. Open iOS Example.xcworkspace in Xcode

 2. Use the scheme navigator to select iOS Example and the latest iPhone version